 When managing users, it’s sometimes useful to give certain groups of users special abilities in Review Board.
-For example, giving a certain group the ability to mark other users’ review requests as submitted.
+For example, giving a certain group the ability to mark other users’ review requests as completed.

 While these permissions can be applied to users individually, it’s better to define special permission groups that the users can belong to.